seL4/sel4-tutorials/tutorials/hello-world/hello-world.md

 Booting all finished, dropped to user space
 /*- filter TaskCompletion("hello-world", TaskContentType.ALL) -*/
 Hello, World!
-/*- endfilter -*/
+/*- endfilter --*/
 ```

 ## Looking at the sources

-In your tutorial directory, you will find  files:
+In your tutorial directory, you will find the following files:
  * `CMakeLists.txt` - the file that incorporates the root task into the wider seL4 build system.
  * `src/main.c` - the single source file for the initial task.
+ * `hello-world.md` - A generated README for the tutorial.

 ### `CMakeLists.txt`